Companies

 Samsung Foundry

-Samsung Foundry, a business unit of Samsung Electronics, provides advanced logic semiconductor fabrication services to internal divisions (e.g., System LSI) and external fabless customers.
-It has implemented Gate-All-Around (GAA) transistor architecture at the 3nm node.
-Foundry market share rankings vary by source and quarter; recent reports (Q2 2024) place it behind TSMC, potentially third.
-Update with latest quarterly data recommended.
+Samsung Foundry, a business unit of Samsung Electronics' Device Solutions Division, provides advanced logic semiconductor fabrication services to internal divisions (e.g., System LSI, Mobile) and external fabless customers.
+It has implemented Gate-All-Around (GAA) transistor architecture at the 3nm node, with SF3 (3GAA) in production since mid-2024.
+Foundry market share rankings vary by source and quarter; Q2 2024 reports placed it second behind TSMC at ~13-15%.
+Latest Q3/Q4 2024 data unavailable in provided Wikipedia excerpt; verification with recent industry reports (e.g., TrendForce, Counterpoint) recommended.

 Samsung Memory

-Largest memory chip maker globally by market share in DRAM, NAND flash, and HBM per available data through Q3 2024 (e.g., TrendForce); pending confirmation from Q4 2024 industry reports.
+Largest memory chip maker globally by market share in DRAM, NAND flash, and HBM per TrendForce data through Q3 2024; latest status (Q4 2024 onward) requires confirmation from current industry reports (e.g., TrendForce, OMDIA).

 Screen Holdings